s0md3v/huepy/README.md

 info, que, run, bad, good
 ```

-**Note:** Windows does not support ANSI escape sequences so the colors will not be print in command prompt.
+**Note:** Windows does not support ANSI escape sequences so the colors will not be printed in command prompt.

 ### Contribution